azappella/solid-minimal/README.md

 ## Credit/Thanks

-This repository is a fork from [React Bolt](https://github.com/leonardomso/react-bolt), the excellent react starter template from [Leonardo Maldonado](https://github.com/leonardomso).
+This repository is a fork from [React Minimal](https://github.com/azappella/solid-minimal.git), which is itself a fork of [React Bolt](https://github.com/leonardomso/react-bolt), the excellent react starter template from [Leonardo Maldonado](https://github.com/leonardomso).

 Some key differences: